spacepy/spacepy/Doc/source/dependencies.rst

 C compiler
 ----------
 If you are installing SpacePy from source, a working C compiler is required.
-(Not necessary for the Windows binary installer.)
+(Not necessary for binary wheels, provided on most platforms.)

 pip
 ---